VPAC/seqpar/sequentialandparallelprogramming.md

 The main disadvantage with CUDA is that, whilst in significant use throughout the industry, it that the language is locked into NVidia, and vendor lock-in is something which no engineer, programmer, or even manager for that matter, should desire.
 There is a multiple-vendor, open standard for C/C++ known as OpenCL which uses the same principles as CUDA.
 However, it is a lower-level specification and, as a result, is harder to program in that with CUDA.
 It is also worth noting that OpenCL supports a variety of compute resources (e.g., CPU, GPU, DSP, FPGA) and can use same code base on each.
 See: https://www.khronos.org/opencl/

 <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanGPUCourse/master/Images/Natoli-CPUvGPU-peak-DP-600x-300x232.png" /> <img src="https://raw.githubusercontent.com/UoM-ResPlat-DevOps/SpartanGPUCourse/master/Images/Natoli-CPUvGPU-peak-mem-bw-600x-300x241.png" /><br />
 Images from HPCWire `https://www.hpcwire.com/2016/08/23/2016-important-year-hpc-two-decades/`

-* Check a node with `nvidia-smi`.

-* A number of applications on Spartan have already been compiled with CUDA-specific toolchains
-* These are like any other job submission with the following caveats: (1) You will need to specifiy the partition that you are using., (2) You will need to specify the account (projectID) that you are using for the gpgpu partitions., (3) You will need to request a generic resource for your job script.

-* Example scripts available.
+In an HPC environment, your friendly system administrators would have pre-compiled a number of applications from source to work with CUDA (or similar).
+As this is subject to a variety of constraints it is worth reviewing common issues that come up in such an environment.
+Often access to GPUs are restricted to particularly queues because of the cost of installation and to particular research groups that have funded their purchased.
+In the future they may become more sufficiently common, but at the time of writing it is not unusual that a user will need to specifiy the queue that the GPUs are located on, the account (projectID) that you are using for the gpgpu partitions, and generic resource in the job submission script.

 5.2 OpenACC Pragmas
 -------------------